IDU-CVLab/Images_Preprocessing/README.md

 The work intend to appropriately segment CT scan images in the COV19-CT-DB database and filter out uppermost and lower most slices of the CT volumetric image before classification.
 The work aims at improving quantitative results on the given dataset.
 # Guided GRad-Cam Visualization <br/>
 In an attempt to understand how our mode at https://github.com/IDU-CVLab/COV19D/blob/main/COV19-CT-DB-CNN-model.py classifies the images in the COV19-CT-DB database, a guided crag-cam class was used on the last convulutional layer.
-A non-covid image of the dabase is shown bellow along with the heatmap and the overlaping of the heatmap on the image.
+A covid image of the dabase is shown bellow along with the heatmap and the overlaping of the heatmap on the image.
 <p align="center">
   <img src="https://github.com/IDU-CVLab/Images_Preprocessing/blob/main/Figures/CORRECT-COVID5.png" /> <br/>
   Taken from COV19-CT-DB Database (COVID19 Case) <br/>